smatechnologies/ibm-i-agent-docs/docs/job-tracking/details.md

 This message is highly unlikely to occur.
 It would normally only be displayed in developer testing environments under unusual circumstances.
 Message . . . . : IBM i LSAM cannot find the Job Tracking record for a Tracked or Queued job.

-When OpCon/xps sends a TX1 (start job) transaction identified as job type Tracked or Queued, the LSAM must have a job definition record stored in the Job Tracking job definition master file (TRKJOBF00).
+When OpCon sends a TX1 (start job) transaction identified as job type Tracked or Queued, the LSAM must have a job definition record stored in the Job Tracking job definition master file (TRKJOBF00).
 This message is sent when a record cannot be found for the Job Tracking Number that was returned in field code 0004 (private data) of the TX1 transaction.
 This error should not occur under normal circumstances.
 It could be caused by corrupted data communications or a programming error.

 ### SMA0052